ITRS-Group/cordial/docs/tools/geneos/geneos_logs.md

 ### Synopsis

 Show log(s) for instances.
 The default is to show the last 10 lines for each matching instance.
-If either -g or -v are given without -f to follow live logs, then -c to search the whole log is implied.
+If either `-g` or `-v` are given without `-f` to follow live logs, then `-c` to search the whole log is implied.

 When more than one instance matches each output block is prefixed by instance details.

 ```
-geneos logs [FLAGS] [TYPE] [NAME...]
+geneos logs [flags] [TYPE] [NAME...]
 ```

 ### Options